mitreid-connect/trust-framework/Scenarios/Journal-of-Social-Media-for-Organizations.md

 ## Classification:

-MITRE-as-RP, multiple IdPs (including MITRE)
+MITRE-facilitate RP (possibly on remote host)

+MITRE as IdP (for MITRE people), other third party IdPs (for other people)

 ## Description:
 The Journal of Social Media for Organizations (JSMO) is a peer-reviewed electronic journal published by MITRE.
-The journal is openly available on MITRE's public server.
+The journal is openly available a public web server (possibly run by MITRE, possibly run by a third party).
 There is a desire for public comments and discussion threads on the articles published, with participants from the general public.

 Desire is to allow anyone to comment but to cut down on spam and to have a chance of tracing back individual commenters for follow-up.